How to start on the property ladder – Useful Tips

 Well, wasn’t that something!
 Collecting rent from ten properties would mean never worrying about how you can pay the bills, you’d have all your shopping needs covered, and just think of all the shoes that you could buy!
 Well, at least that’s what was going through my head after this conversation.
 The whole part where you have to pay taxes, look for tenants and deal with agencies wasn’t really a concern for me, at least at the time.

 And so, I vowed to myself that, one day, I too would have ten properties to collect rent from!

 Did my dream come true?
 Well, let’s just say that I’ve been pleased with my progress in the real estate business and let’s leave it at that!

 Right.
-Now that we’ve gotten this out of the way let’s focus on the subject at hand – Investing in properties.
+Now that we’ve gotten this out of the way let’s focus on the subject at hand – Investing in properties and stepping on the property ladder.
 And, more specifically – why is investing in properties is really worth your time.